The planning process – what is changing:

 Following an independent assessment, you’ll be able to set your NDIS plan for longer periods of time – up to 5 years or your next life stage.

 To make sure your plan is working for you, we’ll check in with you on a regular basis, and talk to you about whether you need a new plan, some minor tweaks to the plan you have, or a renewal of your existing plan.

 From time-to-time, you’ll need to complete a new independent assessment, to make sure the funding in your NDIS plan is still right.
 The times you need a new independent assessment might include when you are preparing to enter the workforce, changing where you live, or have a change of circumstances.

 Having an independent assessment at important stages of your life means you’ll continue to get the right funding in your NDIS plan, and the information about your functional capacity, including the impact of your environment and circumstances is kept up to date.

-We’re interested to hear from you about how we can make these changes in the most straightforward way, that is easiest for you, your family and carers.
-To help us do this, you can tell us what you think about:
+We heard from you about how we can make these changes in the most straightforward way, that is easiest for you, your family and carers.
+To help us do this, you gave us your views on:

 - how independent assessments will be used to help determine your NDIS budget

 - how you will have more flexibility in your NDIS plan

 - where your funding will be ‘fixed’ (not flexible)

 - how we can better help you to implement your plan